krateoplatformops/krateo-v2-docs/docs/20-key-concepts/30-kcf/40-finops-database-handler.md

 This service requires [CrateDB](https://github.com/crate/) to be installed in the Kubernetes cluster.
 The CrateDB Kubernetes operator is recommended.

+For an in-depth look at the architecture and how to configure all the components, download the summary document [here](https://github.com/krateoplatformops/finops-operator-exporter/blob/main/resources/Krateo_Composable_FinOps___Full.pdf).

 ## Summary

 1. [Overview](#overview)